 She is a past member of the Xerox Technical Advisory Board, Winchester Rotary and the board of the Winchester Multicultural Network.
 She is on the advisory board of the New England School of Photography.

-Natalie is a Boston-based mixed-media artist and photographer, born and raised in St. Paul, Minnesota.
+Natalie Schaefer is a Boston-based mixed-media artist and photographer, born and raised in St. Paul, Minnesota.
 She holds a BFA in photography from the Art Institute of Boston and earned her MFA in photography from Lesley University College of Art and Design in 2017.
-She currently work as the Assistant to the Director at the Griffin Museum of Photography and has worked previously at the Institute of Contemporary Art in Boston.
+She currently works as the Assistant to the Director at the Griffin Museum of Photography and has worked previously at the Institute of Contemporary Art in Boston.
 Natalie was the Exhibitions Assistant at Lesley University for several years and has taught at the university level as a recipient of the Graduate Teaching Fellowship in 2016.
 Her work has been exhibited in group shows at Raizes Gallery, Cambridge Art Association, Gallery South, Roberts Gallery, Vandernoot Gallery, and Minneapolis College of Art and Design.

 Meg Birnbaum is a fine art photographer, designer and educator.
 She has had solo exhibitions in Kobe, Japan, the Davis Orton Gallery, NY, Panopticon Gallery, Boston, Corden Potts Gallery, San Francisco, the Griffin Museum of Photography, Lishui China, International Photography Festival, and at the Museum of Art Pompeo Boggio, Buenos Aires during the biennial Encuentros Abiertos-Festival de la Luz.
 Her work has been juried into many national and international photography competitions.
 Birnbaum was an invited exhibitor at Flash Forward Festival 2011 in Boston and was nominated for the 2009 Santa Fe Prize for Photography.
 Meg is also a graphic designer specializing in publication design.
 She produces all design collateral for the museum and produces the exhibition catalogs associated with the museum’s exhibitions.
-She is a member of the Griffin Museum’s exhibition committee.
+She is a member of the Griffin Museum’s exhibition committee and teaches the Photography Atelier class.

 Birnbaum taught illustration at Montserrat College of Art and is teacher of the Photography Atelier and Atelier 2.0 classes at the Griffin Museum of Photography.
 Her work is held in the permanent collection of the Meditech Corporation, the Museum of Fine Art, Houston, the Lishui Museum of Photography in China and many private collections.

-Martha has studied at Clark University, Montserrat College of Art, Accademia Internazionale Estiva delle Belle Arti in Italy, as well as with Boston artists Lorraine Donati and Charles Mahoney.
+Martha Stone has studied at Clark University, Montserrat College of Art, Accademia Internazionale Estiva delle Belle Arti in Italy, as well as with Boston artists Lorraine Donati and Charles Mahoney.
 Stone is a fine art painter who has worked in graphics most of her career in quality control and archiving.
 At the Griffin Museum, Martha is responsible for weekend operation, gift shop display and strategic marketing as well as membership renewal and solicitation.
 Among many exhibitions in the Boston area, Martha’s work is featured in a permanent collection at Delloitte and Touche in Boston and in private collections throughout the United States and Europe.
 Recent shows in the Boston area include Galatea Fine Art, Giardini di Sole, and Brickbottom Open Studios.
 Her work has also been featured at the Edgewater Gallery in Middlebury, Vermont and Museo di San Francesco in Greve in Chianti, Italy.

 Julie Williams-Krishnan is a fine art photographer based in Boston, MA.
 She has taught photography at university level and has worked as a freelance photographer and photographer’s assistant.
 She has served on the committee for the Renaissance Photography Prize, an international photography competition that raises money to support younger women with breast cancer.
 She has exhibited her photographs at the Griffin Museum of Photography and the Khaki Gallery in Boston and The Center for Fine Art Photography, in Fort Collins, Colorado, as well as other venues in Boston, London, and Oxford.
 She holds a MA in Photographic Studies from the University of Westminster in London, UK.